Bugs Life 2025

 Nominated Safeguarding Lead

-The legal responsibility for safeguarding rests with Doreen Kelly as Managing Director, therefore Doreen is the Nominated Safeguarding Lead (NSL) for Beyond Limits.
+The legal responsibility for safeguarding rests with Rebecca Chadwick as Managing Director, therefore Rebecca is the Nominated Safeguarding Lead (NSL) for Beyond Limits.

 Designated Safeguarding Lead